Dr. Judith Pine

-Transfer students interested in Archaeology should be aware that taking the 12 required credits in the sciences, Geology or Geography are highly recommended, prior to entering Western.
+Transfer students interested in Archaeology should be aware that taking the 12 required credits in the sciences, Geology, or Geography are highly recommended, prior to entering Western.
 Early advisement is highly suggested.
 Transfer students who have taken courses in Anthropology at other colleges and universities are advised that the following equivalents are recognized:

-- An introductory course titled Cultural Anthropology or the like, is equivalent to Anthropology 201.
+- An introductory course titled Cultural Anthropology or the like is equivalent to Anthropology 201.

 In general, transfer students will be given elective credit for courses transferred from Anthropology departments at other schools even though an equivalent course may not be offered at Western.
-When questions of the equivalency of prerequisite or required courses arise, you should consult the instructor of the course that most closely approximates the course that have taken.
+When questions of the equivalency of prerequisite or required courses arise, you should consult the instructor of the course that most closely approximates the course you have taken.

-The focus areas available are as follows:
+Anthropology focus areas available are as follows:

 - Linguistic Anthropology

 Eligibility to Declare